semaphore0/Can-not-use-github/README.md

 # Can-not-use-github
-This is a silly student learning to use github!
+This is a test repository for kiteAB